Jahender/architecture-center/docs/reliability/deploy.md

 ### Practice immutable infrastructure

-In other words, don’t modify infrastructure after it’s deployed to production.
+In other words, don't modify infrastructure after it's deployed to production.
 After ad hoc changes have been applied, you might not know exactly what has changed, so it can be difficult to troubleshoot the system.

 ### Automate and test deployment and maintenance tasks

 Distributed applications consist of multiple parts that must work together.
 Deployment should take advantage of proven mechanisms, such as scripts, that can update and validate configuration and automate the deployment process.
-Test all processes fully to ensure that errors don’t cause additional downtime.
+Test all processes fully to ensure that errors don't cause additional downtime.

 ### Implement deployment security measures